 The DSS Med3 form (or ‘sicknote’) can only be issued to patients who have been off work for more than six consecutive working days due to their own illness, and who have been seen by us during this illness.
 Employers may sometimes request certificates for absences which do not fall within these strict rules.
 In these circumstances we can provide a private certificate, but you will have to pay a fee - some employers reimburse this cost, so do ask them.

 Employers may also write to us, with your written consent, for a medical report (in much the same way as insurance companies).
-In this situation the employer would usually pay the fee.

 Letters for Schools, etc